Kilcekru/dcc/README.md

 Provides Fuel for Depots nearby to improve the deploy time of this structures.

 ### Hospital
 Cares for the wounded pilots and soldiers.
 Which helps the deploy time for the next aircrafts or ground groups.
+(Not fully implemented)

 ### Prison
 Holds captured pilots and soldiers.
+(Not fully implemented)

 ## Mission Types